Rangi42/polishedcrystal/README.md

    * The foreign Rocket Grunt in Cerulean City uses the RBY Rocket sprite
    * Fly to the Rock Tunnel/Power Plant Pokémon Center
    * Menu blurbs (descriptions) are off by default
+   * Always show numbers in Pokédex, even in Johto order

 ## To do: